lrspeiser/sigmagravity/README.md

 | Scatter | 0.132 dex | — |
 | Range | 0.67–1.49 | — |

-We fix $L_0 = 0.4$ kpc from typical disk scale heights (not calibrated) and calibrate only the exponent $n = 0.27$ on these 42 clusters, using the gravitational slip prescription described in Section III.C.
-The key result is not the cluster fit itself, but that the same unified framework—with this single cluster-calibrated exponent—reproduces SPARC galaxy rotation curves without any additional adjustment.
+**Calibration procedure:** We fix $L_0 = 0.4$ kpc from typical disk scale heights (this is a physical reference, not fitted).
+We then calibrate the exponent $n = 0.27$ by minimizing the median absolute deviation of log(M_pred/M_lens) on these 42 clusters.
+This is the **only calibrated parameter** in the unified amplitude formula.
 MOND systematically underpredicts cluster lensing masses by factor ~3, requiring additional mass (often attributed to residual dark matter or massive neutrinos).

-See SI §11 for sensitivity analysis showing robustness to alternative slip prescriptions (Fig. 8).
+**Why this matters:** The key result is not the cluster fit itself—that is guaranteed by calibration.
+The key result is that the same unified framework, with this single cluster-calibrated exponent, reproduces SPARC galaxy rotation curves (Section IV.A) without any additional adjustment.
+The galaxies were not used in calibration and therefore provide independent validation.
+See SI §11 for sensitivity analysis (Fig. 8).

 ![Figure 8: Cluster calibration](figures/cluster_fox2022_validation.png)

-*FIG. 8. Σ-Gravity cluster calibration using 42 Fox et al. (2022) strong-lensing clusters.
-Left: Predicted vs. observed mass at 200 kpc aperture (1:1 line shown).
-Middle: Ratio vs. redshift showing no systematic evolution.
-Right: Distribution of log(M_Σ/M_SL) centered at zero with scatter = 0.132 dex.
-Only the exponent n was calibrated on this sample (L₀ = 0.4 kpc fixed from disk scale heights; holdout validation: n = 0.27±0.01, holdout ratio = 1.02±0.12); SPARC galaxies provide independent validation.*
+*FIG. 8.
+Cluster calibration set (NOT validation).
+The exponent n = 0.27 was calibrated on these 42 Fox et al. (2022) strong-lensing clusters to achieve median ratio = 0.987.
+Left: Predicted vs. observed mass at 200 kpc aperture.
+Middle: Ratio vs. redshift (no systematic evolution).
+Right: Distribution of log(M_Σ/M_SL) with scatter = 0.132 dex.
+Holdout validation (70/30 split) confirms stability: n = 0.27±0.01, holdout ratio = 1.02±0.12.
+SPARC galaxies (not shown) provide fully independent validation.*

 ### D. Cross-Domain Consistency